Table of Contents

 As a self-employed person, you are legally insured against minor and major risks (e.g. visiting the doctor, buying medicines) in the same way as other workers (employees, civil servants).

 Insurance against incapacity for work is specific for self-employed workers.
-It guarantees you, under certain conditions, a replacement income if you have to interrupt your professional activity following an illness or an accident:
+It provides you with a replacement income in case you need to pause your professional activity due to illness or an accident, subject to certain conditions:

-- you are compensated from the first day of incapacity if the incapacity lasts more than 7 days;
+• Compensation begins from the first day of incapacity if it lasts more than 7 days;

 If you are self-employed or an assistant, you may be entitled, at the end of your pregnancy, to a maternity allowance during your rest period.
 There are, however, a number of conditions that must be met.